onap/policy-parent/docs/development/devtools/drools-s3p.rst

 - SO actor for the vDNS use case.
 - APPC responses for the vCPE and vFW use cases.
-- AAI to answer queries for the usecases under test.
+- AAI to answer queries for the use cases under test.

-In order to restrict APPC responses to just the jmeter too driving all transactions, the APPC component was disabled.
+In order to avoid interferences with the APPC component while running the tests, the APPC component was disabled.

-SO, and AAI actors were simulated internally within the PDP-D by enabling the feature-controlloop-utils previous to run the tests.
+SO, and AAI actors were simulated within the PDP-D JVM by enabling the feature-controlloop-utils before running the tests.

 PDP-D Setup
 ***********